 And Linda Jean was so in love with good,

-that in the midst of clouds, she understood:
+that even in the dark, she understood:

 discerning eyes can always find the Sun.

 Now Linda Jean becomes what she adores,

 and knows for sure that all our clouds shall pass.

 God's grace - God's grace alone - is what endures;

 God's goodness is the only thing that lasts.

 the grace and goodness in each one of us.